whatsyourask/divine-dragon/README.md

 ### General Route
 - `/helpers/:job-uuid/:helper-filename` - a route to download some helpers for payloads like Mimikatz, PowerView, etc.

+## Agent

+Agent is just a small program that will execute whatever it receives from the C2.
+At the start of the process with the agent binary, it will gather the hostname and username and generate a unique UUID for the agent.
+After that, it will register with this information on C2.

+The agent doesn't implement living-off-the-land techniques.
+It's more like a proof-of-concept or an example-like program in Go for the purposes of a pentest.
+So, each payload that you want it to execute will touch the filesystem.

+To generate an agent you have to use a special module called `payload_generator/agent`.
+More about it will be below.

 ## C2 and agent communication

 The next scheme will summarize the above:

 ![C2-Agent-Interaction](img/c2agent-interaction.png)

+## Payload Generator

+Payload generator is a module of the Divine Dragon.
+It has 2 main functionality:
+- Generate a stager (The agent above). `payload_generator/agent` module in CLI.
+- Generate a payload for the stager. `payload_generator/shell` or any of `local_<whatever>/<whatever>` modules.

 ## Payload execution through the agent